Battle of Campbell's Station: Preservation

 Campbell's Station was incorporated as Farragut on January 16, 1980.
 The town was named after Admiral David Farragut who was born in the area.
 The Avery Russell House, also known as the Campbell's Station Inn was built in the early 1800s and was used as a stopping place for people passing through Knoxville.
 Early visitors included Tennessee Governor John Sevier and President Andrew Jackson, who raced horses at a track in nearby Concord.
-The building is located at the corner of Kingston Pike and Campbell's Station Road.
+The building is located at the corner of Kingston Pike and Campbell Station Road.
 There is an historical marker commemorating the Battle of Campbell's Station at Farragut Town Hall.